 CHATTERJI: Yes, and I would advise corporate leaders to do less stuff better when it comes to CSR.
 A great way to start is to think about what your organization’s capabilities are.
 We know it’s hard to enter a new market and do new things that aren’t part of your existing capabilities.
 We shouldn’t think it’s any different when you’re dealing with social issues.

 GE’s initiatives in clean energy provide a classic example.
-Another is UPS, which has provided logistics support to deliver supplies in emergency areas, as they did after the earthquake in Ecuador this year.
+Another is UPS, which has provided logistics support to deliver supplies in emergency areas, as it did after the earthquake in Ecuador this year.
 Those are the kinds of efforts that I think are potentially useful.
-I’d separate those from companies like Ben & Jerry’s or Toms Shoes or Patagonia where the social mission is front and center for the brand.
+I’d separate those from companies like Ben & Jerry’s, Toms Shoes, or Patagonia, where the social mission is front and center for the brand.

 S+B: Companies with a social mission as part of the brand typically start with someone at the top who had strong convictions.
 But your study of activist CEOs was something different — a look at how a top executive visibly committed to a certain cause can affect a brand that isn’t itself connected with a social mission.
 Were you surprised at the findings?